f-bayer/pyWhatsApp/README.md

 # pyWhatsApp
-Fun little python scribts to interact with Whatsapp Web
+Fun little python scripts to interact with Whatsapp Web.

+As of 2020/09/02, it contains a script to automatically answer specific messages with a given answer.